 Meet the GCA Council

-The Council is the ruling body of the association, deciding the priorities and strategy of the GCA.
+The Council is the governing body of the association, deciding the priorities and strategy of the GCA.
 The Council comprises members from a wide variety of publishing companies who are elected each year at the GCA AGM to represent the membership.

 Meet this year’s Council members who explain why they have chosen to play an active part in the running of the GCA.